altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 'R::I tried to tell you...
 But you stopped listening to me...'
 "M::How?"
-~Martha tried to remain calm~
+~Martha tried to remain calm.
-~But her chest hollowed, an on mix of terror and relief~ *Rossin smacked his head as Felix tilted his head* "F::Empathy is good.
+But her chest hollowed, an on mix of terror and relief~ *Rossin smacked his head as Felix tilted his head* "F::Empathy is good.
 It was a mistaken then..."
 ~Felix considered~